UREKA-Play4Change/play4change-core/README.md

 ## 🏗️ Architecture

-> See the [Architecture Wiki page](../../wiki/Architecture) for the full annotated diagram and design decisions.
+> See the Wiki page for the full annotated diagram and design decisions.

 The system follows a **clean architecture** pattern on both client and server: